-In Row 1 the outer shell is "full" with only 2 electrons in last column \\ In Row 2 the outer shell is "full" with 8 electrons in last column In Row 3 the outer shell is "full" with 8 electrons . . . and so forth
+In Row 1 the outer shell is "full" with only 2 electrons in last column \\ In Row 2 the outer shell is "full" with 8 electrons in last column In Row 3 the outer shell is "full" with 8 electrons ... and so forth

-Q3.
+Q2.
 Which of these is the proper dot diagram for the element in this position?

-Q1.
+Q2.
 Which of these is the proper dot diagram for the element in this position?

 B is correct!
-The element is Helium (He)
+Helium (He)